 •CMSApplicationEvents – contains events related to the whole application run.

 •Start – fired when the application starts.
-It is recommended to bind only After handlers to make sure your handler has all necessary data initialized.
+It is recommended to bind only the After handler to make sure you handler has all necessary data initialized.

 •End – fired when the application ends.

 •Error – fired when application error occurs.
 Similar to SystemEvents.Exception, except for that this one covers wider range of handling code.